xor-bits/hiillos

 zig build # generates the os.iso in zig-out/os.iso

-Approximate synchronous IPC performance: call + replyRecv
+Approximate synchronous IPC performance in a call + replyRecv loop:

 // server